 - The photos and videos posted by students are more authentic to prospective students than anything they hear from an ad on TV, a speaker at a booth, or someone from the admissions office.
 When universities utilize social media aggregator tools like Juicer, they can easily collect and share all of the social media posts about the university that current students have shared online.

 - Social media gives colleges and universities an organic form of user-generated content curation.
-User-generated content is essentially beneficial content about the university (pictures, videos, reviews, stories) that are being created by people outside of the administration of the university, for example, students, parents, alumni, etc. This user-generated content is invaluable for universities and colleges because it is genuine information about the university provided by a source that has experienced what it’s like to be involved with the university first-hand.
+UGC is essentially beneficial content about the university (pictures, videos, reviews, stories) that are being created by people outside of the administration of the university, for example, students, parents, alumni, etc. This user-generated content is invaluable for universities and colleges because it is genuine information about the university provided by a source that has experienced what it’s like to be involved with the university first-hand.

 - Parents are given a look behind the curtain at all of the activities and events their child is participating in at a university.
 Universities can engage with parents specifically by creating social media groups just for parents where they can ask questions, get more information about upcoming events at the university, and learn more about opportunities to get involved on campus.